 The bachelor’s degree programs require students to study one field in depth (the major) and to complete general education requirements or a core curriculum as appropriate to the major field and degree program selected.
-There is overlap among core curricula and general education requirements, which allows students flexibility in the choice of majors and degree programs.
+There is overlap among general education requirements, which allows students flexibility in the choice of majors and degree programs.

 Every candidate for a baccalaureate degree from the university must:

 - complete the requirements of the Seminar Approach to General Education and Scholarship (SAGES), as described below;

 - complete two semesters of physical education through a combination of half and/or full semesters in Physical Education activity courses, as described below;

 - complete the requirements of the major field of study, as described in the relevant sections of the General Bulletin;